Sarah BerryWeb Marketing Consultant

 - How to check your website for ADA compliance

 - How to make your website ADA compliance

 - And more!

 If you already know ADA compliance’s definition and want help becoming compliant, ask WebFX!
 WebFX offers ADA compliance services, which make your website compliant with ADA, Section 508, WCAG, and more.
 Contact us online today to learn more!

 What is ADA compliance?

 ADA compliance refers to the Americans with Disabilities Act Standards for Accessible Design, which states that all electronic and information technology (like websites) must be accessible to people with disabilities.
-It is not the same as 508 compliance.

 Who needs to follow ADA requirements?